MXP2095onetechguy/Unity-files/README.md

 # # Warning!: some files are to BEEG! #
-this is the place for some stuff this is also the place where my unity project is stored all files are stored in RAR you need winrar or unrar to extract these: https://www.win-rar.com/download.html?L=0 i hope your network is fast to download this fast enough
+this is the place for some stuff this is also the place where my unity project is stored all files are stored in RAR except for extremley big file you need winrar or unrar to extract these: https://www.win-rar.com/download.html?L=0 i hope your network is fast to download this fast enough